agiliq/merchant/docs/signals.rst

   Please consult the individual gateway docs for the response object.
 * `transaction_was_unsuccessful(sender, type=..., response=...)`: This signal
   is dispatched when a payment fails.
-The `sender` is the object which has dispatched the signal. `type` is the kind of transation.
+The `sender` is the object which has dispatched the signal. `type` is the kind of transaction.
 Current choices for type are:

   * `purchase`